Centari2013/google-homepage/README.md

 # Google Homepage

-Google Homepage is a practice project for learning how to start working with styling and aligning elemnts on a webpage.
+Google Homepage is a practice project for learning how to start working with styling and aligning elements on a webpage.